XuYan/WebCrawler/README.md

 				                  "separate": used when EACH data in list is for one record "combination": used when ALL data in list are for one record **css_selector:** CSS selectors to select html elements in DOM tree
+		-thread: The max number of threads that can be started for the crawling task (Not including the main thread)

  - Optional Arguments: